BotBitsExt/ConsoleAwesome/README.md

 ConsoleAwesome provides easy access to execution of BotBits commands from the command line and displays various EverybodyEdits messages received through BotBits in an easy to read way.

-Thanks to BBMP and EEJesse who allowed me to modify and improve their implementation of this idea.
+Thanks to Koya and EEJesse who allowed me to modify and improve their implementation of this idea.

 # Installation